Bachelor of Science Degree • School of Arts and Sciences

 [Click here for full list]

-- Bruker 250Mhz Fourier Transform Nuclear Magnetic Resonance Spectrometer (FTNMR) equipped with a multi-nuclear probe and variable temperature capabilities;
+- Bruker Avance III DH 400 MHz Fourier Transform Nuclear Magnetic Resonance Spectrometer (FTNMR) equipped with a multi-nuclear probe (including routine 31P and 19F capabilities) and variable temperature capabilities;

-- Two Fourier Transform Infrared Spectrometers (FTIR) including a PerkinElmer Spectrum One spectrometer with diffuse reflectance and universal ATR sampling accessories and an Analect high-resolution spectrometer;
+- Two Fourier Transform Infrared Spectrometers (FTIR) including a PerkinElmer Spectrum One spectrometer with diffuse reflectance and universal ATR sampling accessories and a PerkinElmer Spectrum Two spectrometer with ATR accessory

-- Perkin Elmer Lambda 650 Ultraviolet/Visible (UV/Vis) spectrometer with a universal reflectance accessory;
+- Perkin Elmer Lambda 650 Ultraviolet/Visible (UV/Vis) spectrophotometer with a universal reflectance accessory;

-- Thermo Scientific M Series atomic absorption (AA) spectrometer with graphite furnace and flame atomization;
+- Thermo Scientific M Series atomic absorption (AA) spectrometer with flame and graphite furnace atomization;

 - Thermo Scientific Spectra System quaternary high performance liquid chromatograph (HPLC) with a diode array detector and auto sampler;